jeong0449/FluidArdule/README.md

 - UI remains responsive when user interaction occurs

 This approach aligns with dedicated hardware synthesizers, where display updates are deprioritized during active performance.
+The UI subsystem is also designed to tolerate temporary controller-side instability and allow recovery without requiring SSH access whenever possible.

 ---